NorseJedi/obsidian-rpg-player-notes/README.md

 │
 ...etc
 ```
 With this plugin, I've set all new notes of type "Person" to be created in `Compendium/People`, "Event" in `Compendium/Events`, etc. so when I'm writing the note for the current session, my new notes are always put in the right compendium for the campaign.
-All the folders can be customized, it's only the basic structure in that the folders you specify are relative to the top level folder of the note you are on when creating a new note.

-In time I'll probably add more features and options as I find the need, but for now this is all I need to get started.
+In time, I'll probably add more features and options as I find the need, but for now this is all I need to get started.
 Feel free to suggest features or contribute code, and of course, report bugs.

 # Contributing
 ## Getting Started